Talent Acquisition Partner in Telemarketing

 As the Talent Acquisition Partner, you will play a crucial role in our dynamic Stockholm team.
 We're looking for a self-driven individual with a results-oriented mindset, well-versed in fast-paced environments and possessing an entrepreneurial spirit.
 If you have a consultative approach and a keen interest in HR, we encourage you to apply.

 In this multifaceted role, you'll manage candidate flow, build relationships within Telemarketing and focus on search, screening, and interview support, adapting to the company's growth.
-You'll be part of a growing People team, where you'll also take responsibility to drive HR projects related to Telemarketing.
+You'll be part of the People team, where you'll also take responsibility to drive HR projects related to Telemarketing.

 As a Talent Acquisition Partner you have a responsibility in the following activities: